What Is Mill Scale in Welding: And How to Weld Through It

 How mill scale affects welding?

 Mill scale acts as an electrical and heat insulator resulting in arc instability and restricted puddle fluidity.
-Mill scale also releases oxygen and other impurities in the puddle.
+Scale also releases oxygen and other impurities in the puddle.
 The worse defect is lack of fusion to such a degree that even small fabrications can fall apart by themselves.

-You will have a harder time starting the arc, and the penetration level at the bead’s beginning will be superficial.
-In addition, the arc will be unstable until the end increasing sparks and spatter.
+You will have a harder time starting the arc, and low penetration at the bead’s beginning.
+In addition, the arc will be unstable until increasing sparks and spatter.

-The puddle will move slower and will not flow to the bead’s sides as expected, resulting in a narrow and convex bead with undercuts.
+The puddle will move slower and will not flow to the bead’s sides as expected, resulting in a narrow and convex bead with undercut.

 At the joint’s sides (or toes), the weld metal deposition will be uneven and without reliable fusion.

-Mill scale will also give you added trouble when welding out of position.
-For instance, vertical up welding needs excellent puddle fluidity to provide reliable fusion, and mill scale decreases fluidity.
+You will also have trouble when welding out of position.
+For instance, vertical up welding needs excellent puddle fluidity to provide reliable fusion, and scale decreases fluidity.

-If you use the wrong welding settings and technique that will input low heat into the metals, mill scale will prevent their fusion to the point that you will easily separate them with a breaking test.
+If you use the wrong settings and technique that will input low heat, scale will prevent their fusion to the point that you can easily separate them with a breaking test.

-Furthermore, mill scale will break down, releasing oxygen in the weld metal.
-The excess oxygen will create high porosity levels.
+Furthermore, scale will break down, releasing oxygen in the weld metal.
+The excess oxygen will create porosity.
 Porosity will make the joint weaker by concentrating stress on the remaining weld metal.

-Mill scale contains many impurities that will remain in the weld metal as nonmetallic inclusions.
-These inclusions can reduce the weld metal’s mechanical properties, for instance, the ductility (elasticity).
+Scale contains many impurities that will remain in the weld metal as nonmetallic inclusions.
+These inclusions can reduce the weld metal’s mechanical properties, for instance, ductility (elasticity).

-If there is surface porosity and undercuts, moisture can concentrate and cause corrosion given enough time.
+Finally, surface porosity and undercuts, concentrate moisture and cause corrosion given enough time.

 Can you weld through mill scale?